 Describe the place where is your team working.
 If you don’t have a physical place and prefer to outsource — pay attention to it.
 Sometimes physical coworking is important for some projects, ‘cause people need to communicate a lot in real life to reach the result.
 List wasting of money for the office and don’t forget to include there everything.
 From rent to everything which needs you to tun the office.
 These numbers will appear in the reports of profit and loss.

 If you plan to make more than firstly thought, write about it.
 For example, if you plan to make your company wider and capture some aspects from related sectors.
 Describe your sales strategy and mention goods that will be available to your clients.
-Maybe call-center 24/7 or personal manager?
+Maybe call-center 24/7 or personal manager, or contact center software?
 Maybe insurance and support of the layer?
 Do you work at the weekend?
 Feel free, but don’t forget to write it.

 Marketing is one of the most important things in the modern world.
 And sometimes good marketing can save an awful product.
 But we don’t speak about marketing qualities here.
 Just think about marketing ways in your case.
 Website, business cards, logo.
 List everything that you have or even plan to create.